 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-We did not identify any such misstatements.
+Management has corrected all such misstatements.
+The following material misstatements detected as a result of audit procedures were corrected by management: